pedrogglima/scrap-cbf/README.md

     # returns the url for the CBF page
     ScrapCbf::Document::URL

-Note: because this gem depends on a third party software, it's out of our control to foresee changes on the CBF official page.
+_Note: because this gem depends on a third party software, it's out of our control to foresee changes on the CBF official page.
 You may benefit from background jobs while using this gem.
-A rake task to inspect the scraped data may help, too:
+A rake task to inspect the scraped data may help, too_:

     namespace :scrap_cbf do
       task :print do